Flask Installation

 Add Simple Commenter to your Flask application by adding the script to your Jinja templates.

-Important: The domain in your script must exactly match the domain you registered in your Simple Commenter dashboard.
-If they don't match, the widget won't load.
+Important: The public key in your script must match a project in your Simple Commenter dashboard.
+If it doesn't match, the widget won't load.

 Basic Installation